ARMmbed/mbed-os-example-nfc/NFC_SmartPoster/README.md

         "pn512_reset": "NC"
 ```

-### Wiring diagram for NFC Explorer with PN512
+### Wiring diagram for Explore NFC with PN512

-If using the Raspbery Pi explorer (PN512) board, use this pinout mapping diagram to connect the shield.
+If using the Raspberry Pi Explore NFC (PN512) board, use this pinout mapping diagram to connect the shield.

                 Explore NFC
       (pin1 on shield shown with a <|)